DIPlib/diplib/src/documentation/main.md

 but we certainly would appreciate any such contribution!

-Note that this short description of the license does not replace the license text and might not correctly represent all the legaleese in the licence.
+Note that this short description of the license does not replace the license text and might not correctly represent all the legalese in the licence.
 Please read the actual licence text if you plan to redistribute this software.